SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 ## Introduction

 Several applications of Simulator Controller, most notably the AI Race Assistants, exhibit a kind of *intelligence* in the sense, that they are able to understand a given situation or a set of information provided by the user and then they use a reasoning process to recommend an appropriate action or at least recommend a reasonable action.
 All applications have access to a custom build Hybrid Rule Engine to implement these capabilities.
 This rule engine supplies forward chaining capabilities similar to the famous OPS5 as well as a first-order logic programming language very similar to Prolog.
-Both have acces to a shared knowledge base and can work together on a given goal or task.
+Both have access to a shared knowledge base and can work together on a given goal or task.

 The rule engine can handle thousands of rules and execute them efficiently.
 Forward chaining rules (also named productions) are arranged in a so called [Rete network](https://en.wikipedia.org/wiki/Rete_algorithm) so that only rules are considered for execution, for which the incoming facts in the condition part has been changed since the last execution.
-Efficient execution of the backward chaining rules (also called reductions) is secured by a compiler which create an execution pseudo code which then can be efficiently execute incl. proper tail-recursion optimization.
+Efficient execution of the backward chaining rules (also called reductions) is secured by a compiler which creates a type of pseudo code which then can be efficiently executed incl. proper tail-recursion optimization.

 Okay, enough tech babble.
 Before going more into the details, let's take a look at a concrete example.